stephen-swensen/dstruct/README.md

 The following environment variables must be defined: `DSTRUCT_DB_SERVER`, `DSTRUCT_DB_USER`, `DSTRUCT_DB_PASSWORD`

-Run `./sql/run.sh create-db.sql` to drop and recreate the `DStruct` database plus tables and stored proceedures.
-Run `./sql/run.sh create-test-data.sql` to create some test data.
-Run `./sql/run.sh` without arguments to start an interactive `sqlcmd` session.
+* Run `./sql/run.sh create-db.sql` to drop and recreate the `DStruct` database plus tables and stored proceedures.
+* (optional) Run `./sql/run.sh create-test-data.sql` to create some test data.
+* (bonus) Run `./sql/run.sh` without arguments to start an interactive `sqlcmd` session.

 There is also a `Makefile` in the `sql` folder which adds some convenience around these commands.

 ## Start the apps